growthbook/growthbook-js/README.md

 button.color = data.color;
 ```

+Parameterization lets you modify the experiment without a code change.
+For example, adding a 3rd color to the above test.

 ### Approach 3: Configuration System

 If you already have an existing configuration or feature flag system, you can do a deeper integration that